peteamiri/Tutorials/XML/Readme.md

 XML is preferable to previous data formats because XML can easily represent both tabular data (such as relational data from a database or spreadsheets) and semi-structured data (such as a Web page or business document).
 Popular pre-existing formats such as comma separated value (CSV) files either work well for tabular data and handle semi-structured data poorly, or like RTF are too specialized for semi-structured text documents.
 This has led to the widespread adoption of XML as the lingua franca of information interchange.

 Besides being able to represent both structured and semi-structured data, XML has a number of characteristics that have caused it to be widely adopted as a data representation format.

 XML is extensible, platform-independent, and supports internationalization by being fully Unicode compliant.
 The fact that XML is a text-based format means that when the need arises, one can read and edit XML documents using standard text-editing tools.

 XML is not tied to any programming language, operating system or software vendor.
 In fact, it is fairly straightforward to produce or consume XML using a variety of programming languages.
 Platform independence makes XML very useful as a means for achieving interoperability between different programming platforms and operating systems.

 The benefits of exposing data as XML have been acknowledged by many, and have led to a proliferation of XML data sources.
 Business documents, databases and inter-business communication are all examples of information sources that are moving or have moved to using XML as a representation format.

 ## Characteristics

-XML has the fllowing characteristics
+XML has the following characteristics

 * XML is not tied to any programming language, operating system or software vendor.